om02op/sefari/README.md

-# sefari is chattinng app made by Om Rajguru.
+# sefari is chatting app made by Om Rajguru.

 > We request you to give credits if you want to resuse this.